Do You Know the Facts Behind Erectile Dysfunction?

-While it is true that ED is more common as men age, it does not need to be part of the normal aging process.
+While it is true that ED is more common as men age, it is not necessarily part of the normal aging process.
 ED is a medical problem and can impact a man's overall feeling of well-being, no matter what his age.
 ED should and can be treated whether it occurs at 20 or at 90.

 True or False: The impact of ED is only felt by men.

 ED is felt by both the man and his partner.
-ED can create feelings of inadequacy, low self-esteem and lead to depression.
-Intimate relationships often suffer, especially if the situation is not addressed; the partner can feel unloved or feel it is somehow her fault, creating relationships problems.
-When self-esteem is impacted, it can cause difficulties in other relationships as well, with problems at work, with extended family and friends.
+ED can create feelings of inadequacy and low self-esteem and lead to depression.
+Intimate relationships often suffer, especially if the situation is not addressed; the partner can feel unloved or feel it is somehow their fault, creating relationships problems.
+When self-esteem is impacted, it can cause difficulties in other relationships as well, with problems at work, with extended family, or with friends.

 True or False: Wearing tight underwear does not cause ED.

-Tight underwear has been associated with infertility because it can increase the temperature of the testicles but there is no medical research which shows an association between tight underwear and ED.
+Tight underwear has been associated with infertility because it can increase the temperature of the testicles, but there is no medical research showing an association between tight underwear and ED.

 True or False: ED only occurs in older men.

-ED is more common in older men, however, it can occur in men of any age.
-Certain medical conditions, such as obesity, diabetes, kidney disease, high blood pressure or heart disease may increase a man's risk of developing ED.
-Smoking has also been found to be a risk factor and some medications can cause ED.
+ED is more common in older men, but it can occur in men of any age.
+Certain medical conditions, such as obesity, diabetes, kidney disease, high blood pressure, or heart disease, may increase a man's risk of developing ED.
+Smoking has also been found to be a risk factor, and some medications can cause ED too.

 True or False: Men with ED still have sexual desire.

-Sexual desire is hormonal and so it is not normally impacted by ED.
-Some may fear sex or avoid having sexual intercourse because they are afraid they will not be able to have an erection, however, ED does not directly impact sexual desire.
+Sexual desire is hormonal, and so it is not normally impacted by ED.
+Some may fear sex or avoid having sexual intercourse because they are afraid they will not be able to have an erection, but ED does not directly impact sexual desire.